Counselling & Psychotherapy in Bristol

 Therapy (counselling and psychotherapy) provides a safe, confidential and non-judgmental space for you to explore any personal issues.
 We will explore whatever you choose to bring at a pace that is determined by you.
 This process is unique in each person's case and different kinds of support may be needed at different times.
-You may need my support: to be heard with compassion and an open mind; to navigate your way through difficult thoughts, feelings and behaviour; to uncover self-limiting beliefs, assumptions and internal criticism; to explore how your past experiences influence the present; to try out new ways of seeing, being, behaving and relating; to affirm and integrate new developments.
+You may need my support: to be heard with compassion and an open mind; to navigate your way through difficult thoughts, feelings and behaviours; to uncover and shift self-limiting beliefs, assumptions and internal criticism; to explore how your past experiences influence the present; to try out new ways of seeing, being, behaving and relating; to affirm and integrate new developments.
 Therapy can also be used to get in touch with your unique gifts and talents, to work through any inner blocks to offering and expressing those, so that you can live a fuller, more satisfying life.

 Whereas counselling tends to be shorter-term work that may focus on one or two specific issues, psychotherapy moves towards longer-term work.
 This offers the opportunity to explore and resolve issues related to your deep underlying personality structure which developed early in life.
 An introductory meeting gives us the time to discuss the difference between counselling and psychotherapy and which might be more appropriate for your needs.

 I have experience of working with a wide range of themes such as: anger, bereavement, family, health, stress, trauma, life transitions, career, loneliness, purpose and identity.
 I specialise in the following areas: depression, anxiety, abuse, low self-esteem and relationships.
-I also see couples for counselling.
+I also work with couples.

 A more in-depth look at how I work